codefellows/seattle-code-python-401n8/class-19/lab/README.md

      - Renaming files based on a specific pattern.
      - Automatically backing up specific folders.

-### User Acceptance Tests

-???.
-Your Python scripts will be tested by an automated system.
-Make sure to follow the requirements and instructions closely.
-Your menu-driven application should be user-friendly and easy to navigate.

 ## Configuration

 - Create a project named `automation`.
 - Copy the folders and files from `lab/assets/user-docs`.
 - Create the necessary folders and files to demonstrate and test your automation tasks according to the Feature Tasks and Requirements.

-Refer to [Lab Submission Instructions](../../../reference/submission-instructions/labs/){:target="_blank"} for detailed instructions.